tayyabsaleem7756/ignicube/README.md

 }
 ```

-## Mochawsome Reports-Embedded Plugin
+## Mochawesome Reports-Embedded Plugin

 Cypress has gained significant popularity as a modern end-to-end testing framework due to its simplicity, speed, and reliability.
-However, while Cypress Cookies Cuuter provides detailed test results by default, enhancing the reporting capabilities can provide better insights into test execution and results.
+However, while Cypress Cookies Cutter provides detailed test results by default, enhancing the reporting capabilities can provide better insights into test execution and results.
 One such tool that can significantly improve your testing workflow is the Cypress Mochawesome Reporter.

-### How to run mochawsome reports?
+### How to run mochawesome reports?

-Cypress cookies cutter doesn't require any additional setup it may be used in headless mode.
+Cypress cookies cutter doesn't require any additional setup; it may be used in headless mode.

 ```sh
 npx cypress run